ajeetdsouza/zoxide/README.md

 <details>
 <summary>macOS</summary>

-To install `zoxide`, use a package manager:
+To install zoxide, use a package manager:

 | Repository      | Instructions                          |
 | --------------- | ------------------------------------- |